 Right now, three major sources of revenue — the state gas tax, the federal government and bonding — are problematic and unsustainable.
 Wisconsin legislators need to get it in gear and plan for the future.

-Interstate Tolling for Wisconsin: How & Why, a webinar presentation by Bob Poole, director of transportation policy at the Reason Foundation.
+Interstate Tolling for Wisconsin: How & Why, a webinar presentation by Robert W. Poole Jr., director of transportation policy at Reason Foundation.
 In the June 2017 webinar, Poole explains the potential benefits of all-electronic interstate tolling for Wisconsin.

 High-quality infrastructure is a key factor in business location decisions and economic competitiveness.
 Wisconsin needs to solve its highway funding shortfall, and toll-financed Interstate modernization is a powerful tool for doing so.

 Revenue from tolling could help solve state's transportation funding dilemma.
 Tolling, once dismissed as impossible in the Badger State due to lack of federal approval and to local opposition based largely on antiquated notions of how it might work, now appears quite possible.

 There is evidence that some inebriated Wisconsinites are starting to make better decisions due to the increasing availability of ridesharing.
 The rideshare model — as compared to the taxi model — lowers costs, makes the process immensely simple and convenient, and can save lives and reduce injury by keeping dangerous drivers off the road.

 A moderate toll collected electronically could generate enough revenue over the next 30 years to create Wisconsin’s second-generation Interstate system.
 There is growing evidence that highway-user groups could support a carefully crafted user-friendly policy such as “value-added tolling.”